 • Shooting Pain: Sudden, sharp, electric-like pains that radiate from the ankle down into the toes.

-• Weakness and “Drop Foot”: The muscles surrounding the ankle may feel weak, leading to sudden instability or difficulty lifting the front of your foot.
+• Weakness and “Drop Foot”: The muscles surrounding the ankle may feel weak, leading to sudden instability.

-When the ankle is weak or chronically inflamed from an old, poorly rehabilitated injury, the surrounding tissues swell and compress this nerve—a condition known as Tarsal Tunnel Syndrome.
-If your ankle collapses inward when you walk (overpronation) due to ligament weakness, it constantly stretches and irritates this crucial nerve.
+One of the most common complaints is inner ankle nerve pain.
+This is usually related to the tibial nerve, which runs through a narrow pathway called the tarsal tunnel.
+When the ankle is weak or chronically inflamed from a previous bruised ankle or sprain, the surrounding tissues swell and compress this nerve.
+If your ankle collapses inward (overpronation) due to ligament weakness, it constantly stretches and irritates this nerve with every step.

 The Problem with Icing and Resting